davidtay/magento-docker/README.md

 ```

 ## RabbitMQ
-If your docker environment is on another server from your development environment,
-in `etc/rabbitmq/conf/rabbitmq.conf` uncomment line 70 and set `loopback_users.guest = true`.
-Restart the container `docker-compose restart rabbitmq` to reload the configuration.

 Log into the RabbitMQ admin: http://192.168.0.112:15672/#/users as the guest/guest user.
 Create a user for yourself.
 Log out as guest and log back in as your user.
 Delete the
 guest user.
 Then create a user for Magento which has permissions to access virtual hosts.

-Add the Magento user and to `app/etc/env.php`:
+Add the Magento user to `app/etc/env.php`:

 ```
     'queue' => [